JBeggs/docker-django-react-web-application/README.md

 - Component-Based Architecture: Encourages building UIs in encapsulated components that manage their state, leading to more manageable and reusable code.
 - Performance: Implements a virtual DOM to minimize costly DOM manipulations, enhancing performance especially in dynamic applications.
 - Ecosystem: Benefits from a vast ecosystem and strong community support, providing a wealth of libraries and tools that can be integrated easily within a Dockerized environment.

+React is fast, I've been running into a two issues with legacy content Types and Notifs and my error messaging

 ## PostgreSQL